Course Descriptions

 Code B - Area V courses deemed appropriate to the degree and pre-major requirements of individual students.

-Code C - Potential Area V transfer courses that are subject to approval by respective receiving institutions.
+Code C - Potential Area V transfer courses that are subject to approval by the respective receiving institutions.

-Catalog numbers ending with the number one (such as ENG 101) indicate that the course is ordinarily considered the first part of a course sequence consisting of two semester’s work.
+Catalog numbers ending with the number one (such as ENG 101) indicate that the course is ordinarily considered the first part of a course sequence consisting of two semesters’ work.
 The catalog number of the second part of the sequence ends with the number two (such as ENG 102).
 While credit is earned separately for each course, it is generally necessary to take both courses to satisfy requirements in such subjects.

 Courses numbered 001-099 are offered for institutional credit.
 They are not designed to transfer and do not count toward graduation.
 Courses numbered 100 through 199 are primarily for freshmen, and courses numbered 200 through 299 are primarily for sophomores.
 Courses requiring no prerequisites are open to all students regardless of the catalog number.